When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 like EMDR or experiential exercises to rewrite implicit relational

-scripts [12][13].
-These approaches target the nonverbal, sensory
+scripts [12][13], targeting the nonverbal, sensory

-memories that underlie automatic patterns, enabling new neural pathways
+memories that underlie automatic patterns. -

 Systemic exploration: Examining family-of-origin

-dynamics, cultural narratives, and intergenerational trauma.
-This
+dynamics, cultural narratives, and intergenerational trauma, which

 Consistent practice: Daily rituals, body

-requires repetition and integration into everyday life. -
+requires repetition in everyday life. -

 Community connection: Building supportive